codio-c5/C5-Development/.guides/content/Across-the-Disciplines--Business-15fc.md

 1. By 2022, the number of unfilled cybersecurity positions worldwide is expected to be 1.8 million
 1. Cybersecurity issues in business are increasing in number and threat level for modern businesses.

-The article further describes the importance of diversity in such complext and far-reaching fields as cybersecurity.
+The article further describes the importance of diversity in such complex and far-reaching fields as cybersecurity.